ManimCommunity/manim/docs/source/tutorials/quickstart.rst

-This example shows one of the primary features of manim: the ability to implement complicated and mathematically intensive animations (such as cleanly interpolating between two geometric shapes) in just a few lines of code.
+This example shows one of the primary features of manim: the ability to implement complicated and mathematically intensive animations (such as cleanly interpolating between two geometric shapes) with just a few lines of code.

 Positioning manim objects